OrienteerBAP/Orienteer-Guidebook/installation_as_standalone_application.md

 4. Run Orinteer by executing the command   `java -Xmx512m -Xms512m -jar orienteer-standalone.jar`

  Additional parameters:
- * `--config=&lt;filename&gt;` the path to the Orienteer configuration file.
+ * `--config=<filename>` the path to the Orienteer configuration file.
- * `--embedded` .
-By default Orienteer runs an external OrientDB database.
+ * `--embedded`  By default Orienteer runs an external OrientDB database.
 If you give this parameter, Orienteer will run an embedded OrientDB database.
-  * `--port=&lt;port number&gt;` run Orienteer on a specified port (by default: 8080).
+  * `--port=<port number>` run Orienteer on a specified port (by default: 8080).
  * `--help` view help.

  The Java VM parameters can be adjusted accordingly.